Who Can Be Held Liable for a Truck Accident?

 What Should I Do When Insurance Adjusters Call?

-After a truck accident, insurance adjusters will try to shift as much liability to you as possible.
-The more blame they can shift to you, the less they’ll have to pay.
+After your truck accident, insurance adjusters will try to shift as much liability to you as possible, as this will reduce the amount they’ll have to pay you.

-Finding New York State lawyers for your truck accident can be challenging, especially if you’re new to filing lawsuits.
-Luckily, Tucker Lawyers P.C. is here to help.
+Picking up the pieces after a devastating truck accident can be extremely challenging.
+However, Tucker Lawyers P.C. is here to help.
 We have over 30 years of experience in helping people get the compensation they deserve.

 john tucker